PingThingsIO/btrdb-python/docs/source/working/stream-view-data.rst

 nanoseconds.

 Note that :code:`start` is inclusive, but :code:`end` is exclusive.
-That is, results will be returned for all windows that start in the interval [start, end).
+That is, results will be returned for all windows that start in the interval :code:`[start, end)`.
 If end < start+2^pointwidth you will not get any results.
 If start and end are not powers of two, the bottom pointwidth bits will be cleared.
 Each window will contain statistical summaries of the window.
 Statistical points